-- Growth in Salaries and employee benefits, which was driven mainly by an increase in headcount to cover vacancies and moves to hire specialized IT personnel.
-An increase in administrative and general expenses, which reflected the impact of extraordinarily low expenses for taxes and contributions in 2023.
-Growth in approximate particular expensions the particular distributions in 2023.
-Growth in the particular expension of the particular expensions for claud which ladded the binder expenses for claud use driven and other IT related - operating expenses over the period was driven by an uptick in transactions through digital channels, which led to higher expenses for cloud use and other IT-related activities.
+- Growth in Salaries and employee benefits, which was driven mainly by an increase in headcount to cover vacancies and moves to hire specialized IT personnel. - An increase in administrative and general expenses, which reflected the impact of extraordinarily low expenses for taxes and contributions in 2Q23.
+Growth in operating expenses over the period was driven by an uptick in transactions through digital channels, which led to higher expenses for cloud use and other IT-related activities.